Kevin Iodice: Career

-Grasshopper Club Zürich
+Grasshoppers

-Iodice was part of the Grasshopper Club Zürich youth system, playing for their U16, U18 and U19 youth squads during his tenure with the club from 2017-2021.
+Iodice was part of the Grasshoppers youth system, playing for their U16, U18 and U19 youth squads during his tenure with the club from 2017 to 2021.
 During this time he played for Grasshoppers II in the lower Swiss leagues.

 Iodice made his senior debut for Grasshopper Club Zürich on 30 July 2020 in a Swiss Super League game against FC Aarau.

-FC Vaduz
+Vaduz

-On 28 January, 2021 Iodice was transferred to FC Vaduz.
+On 28 January 2021, Iodice was transferred to Vaduz.
 His contract was signed to run until Summer 2023.
-During the 2021/2022 season, he made 17 appearances in the Swiss Challenge League and two appearances in the FL Cup.
+During the 2021–22 season, he made 17 appearances in the Swiss Challenge League and two appearances in the FL Cup.
 Across both competitions, he collected 8 yellow cards.

+Schaffhausen

+After a spell in Italy with Sammaurese, on 13 January 2024 he joined Swiss side Schaffhausen.